Spend Intelligence: Spend Awareness Follow

 - In this formula, the median of the MPN Cost within the year is compared with the most recent fiscal year before that.
 The data is then grouped by MPN, CPN Description, CM/ODM, Manufacturer, Supplier, and Unit of Measure.

-- Demand % Change = how much demand has changed - increase (positive) or decrease (negative).
+- Demand % Change = how much demand has changed - increase (positive / blue) or decrease (negative / orange).

-If unit cost (MPN Cost % Change) hasn't changed (i.e. equal to 0%), then demand and spend have changed in equal measure.
-This is true of all the examples in the table above with MPN Cost % Change = 0%.
+- If unit cost (MPN Cost % Change) hasn't changed (i.e. equal to 0%), then demand and spend have changed in equal measure.

-If demand has increased, you will want to see MPN Cost % Change decreasing as you are likely buying at greater bulk and should be seeing price discounts from vendors.
-This is true of the two part examples in the table above with demand increases.
+- If demand has increased, you will want to see MPN Cost % Change decreasing as you are likely buying at greater bulk and should be seeing price discounts from vendors.

 Resetting Spend Awareness